dshen1/demand-forcasting/README.md

 # Project outline
 ## Data
-week	Week No \n
+week	Week No <br />
-center_id	Unique ID for fulfillment center meal_id	Unique ID for Meal checkout_price	Final price including discount, taxes & delivery charges base_price	Base price of the meal emailer_for_promotion	Emailer sent for promotion of meal homepage_featured	Meal featured at homepage num_orders	(Target) Orders Count
+center_id	Unique ID for fulfillment center <br />
+meal_id	Unique ID for Meal<br />
+checkout_price	Final price including discount, taxes & delivery charges<br />
+base_price	Base price of the meal<br />
+emailer_for_promotion	Emailer sent for promotion of meal<br />
+homepage_featured	Meal featured at homepage<br />
+num_orders	(Target) Orders Count<br />

 ## Evaluation Metric
 RMSE- Lower values are better, and the metric measures the ratio of predicted-to-actual values.
 ## Validation Framework
-use previous data to predict the upcoming events. i.e., Train a model using only data known as of 2016-12-31.
+use previous data to predict the upcoming events. i.e.,<br />
+Train a model using only data known as of 2016-12-31.
 Predict the sales for items in the range [2017-01-01 through 2017–01-14].
-Measure the performance, P1
+Measure the performance, P1<br />
 Train a model using only data known as of 2017-01-14.
 Predict the sales for items in the range [2017-01-15 through 2017–01-29].
-Measure the performance, P2
+Measure the performance, P2<br />
 Train a model using only data known as of 2017-01-29.
 Predict the sales for items in the range [2017-01-30 through 2017–02-13].
-Measure the performance, P3
+Measure the performance, P3<br />
 Average the performance scores, PAverage=(P1,P2,P3)/3.

 # Leaderboard
-private 48/764
+private 48/764 <br />
 public 43/764